-1. ⊠ Not Applicable 2. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the matching program and the following additional protections were put in place: a. □ The results of that assessment were independently verified. b. □ Before any information subject to the matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to an individual: i. □ The individual receives notice and an opportunity to contest the findings; OR ii. □ The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.
-3. $\hfill\square$ No assessment was made regarding the accuracy of the records that are used in the matching program.
-Section 4.4: Information sharing with external (i.e., outside Treasury) organizations and individuals Section 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treasury 1. \boxtimes PII maintained in the system or by the project is not shared with agencies, organizations, or individuals external to Treasury except as authorized by the 12 exceptions in 5 USC Section 552(a)(b)(1) thru (b)(12) (disclosures allowed without first obtaining the consent of the individual, including publishing applicable routine uses in the appropriate systems of records notices).
-2. \Box All external disclosures are authorized by the Privacy Act (including routine uses in the applicable SORN).
+1. ⊠ Not Applicable

+2. ☐ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the matching program and the following additional protections were put in place: a.
+The results of that assessment were independently verified. b. \square Before any information subject to the matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to an individual: i. \Box The individual receives notice and an opportunity to contest the findings; OR ii.
+The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.
+3. \square No assessment was made regarding the accuracy of the records that are used in the matching program. on 4.4: Information sharing with external (i.e., outside Treasury) organizations and i ndividuals on 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treas ury 1 DII maintained in the system on by the musicat is not should with against 1. ☐ PII maintained in the system or by the project is not shared with agencies, organizations, or individuals external to Treasury except as authorized by the 12 exceptions in 5 USC Section 552(a)(b)(1) thru (b)(12) (disclosures allowed without first obtaining the consent of the individual, including publishing applicable routine uses in the appropriate systems of records notices).

+2. All external disclosures are authorized by the Privacy Act (including routine uses in the applicable SORN).